ItzNotCheetah/Predicting-Brushed-DC-Motor-Output-Torque-Using-SVR/README.md

 ---

-## 📏 Evaluation Metrics
-Model performance is evaluated using:
-- Root Mean Squared Error (RMSE)
-- Mean Absolute Error (MAE)
-- R² Score

-These metrics are relevant for control systems, where large torque prediction errors can negatively affect stability and performance.

----

 ## 🚀 Results
 The SVR model produces a smooth nonlinear torque curve that:
 - Accurately follows the physical torque–current relationship